 The best-by date is defined as the date until which that product should perform as expected without concern for product quality, if stored according to recommendations.
-When FLEX is stored under refrigeration, the product's best-by date is two years from the production date.
+When FLEX is stored as outlined above, the product's best-by date is 18 months from the production date.